0xpolarzero/echoes/hardhat/README.md

 # Contracts

-- Only 1 orb per wallet Maybe supply limit on mainnet and not on mumbai?
+- Only 1 echo per wallet Maybe supply limit on mainnet and not on mumbai?

 - Use '\_setTokenURI' to update after enhancement